 (8) Illumination and electricity.
 The housing must have adequate natural or artificial illumination to permit normal indoor activities and to support the health and safety of residents.
-Sufficient electrical sources must be provided to permit use of essential electrical appliances while assuring safety from fire.
+Sufficient electrical courses what he ficient electrical sources must be provided to permit use of essential electrical appliances while assuring safety from fire.